 Avoid using words and phrases like “You always” or “you never”.
-No one always or never does anything.
+No one always or never does anything 100% of the time.

 Another step to take is simply to apply the golden rule to every conversation you have.
 Speak and treat everyone the way you want to be spoken to and treated.

 That sounds simple but it works every time.

 We can’t control anyone else’s actions but you can ALWAYS control your actions and reactions.
 It just takes effort, awareness, and focus.
 But if you value your relationship, then identifying the negative things in our behavior and taking steps to correct them is crucial!